“I have your back”

 Can I leave the county I live in while I’m on probation for DWI?

 You can leave the county with the permission of your probation officer or the Court.
 You need to get permission before you leave, and you should plan on having a good reason for leaving along with a planned time for returning.
-Once you establish a rapport with your probation officer, he or she may allow you to leave the county without getting their specific permission, but that may take some time.
+Once you establish a rapport with your probation officer, he or she may allow you to leave the county without getting their permission for each specific instance, but that may take some time.

 I violated DWI probation – what is going to happen to me?